Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 WYSIWYG-CKeditor
 ===
-Mediawiki modified extension: WYSIWYG.
-Includes extension and other related modifed components. files of this bundle are originally taken from extension:WYSIWYG from MediaWiki site www.mediawiki.org.
+Modified extension of MediaWiki: WYSIWYG.
+Includes extension and other related modifed components.
+Files of this bundle were originally taken from diffeent source bundles of extension WYSIWYG from MediaWiki site www.mediawiki.org.

-More information about MediaWiki extension WYSIWYG can be found here:
+You can find more information about MediaWiki extension WYSIWYG here:

   https://www.mediawiki.org/wiki/Extension:WYSIWYG
   https://www.mediawiki.org/wiki/Extension_talk:WYSIWYG